ST NEOTS 'Booze on the Ouse' BEER & CIDER FESTIVAL

 To minimise queues, all admissions to the festival will be by entry package; simply pay £10 (cash or card) admission which includes:

 2. A token to use to collect your glass (worth £3) from the nearby stand.
-This year's glass design, kindly sponsored by Papworth Brewery, is shown on the left.
+This year's glass design, kindly sponsored by IVO Brewery, is shown below.
 The glass token may be refunded immediately if you intend to use your own glass or tankard.
-Please note that drinks from the bars must be served into lined glasses (with the exception of bottle conditioned beers).
+Please note that drinks from the bars must be served into lined glasses .

 3. The remainder in bar tokens to spend on drinks and snacks at the bar.
 Additional bar tokens can be purchased at the entrance or look out for our volunteers selling tickets in the festival.